Ciudad Obregón: Geography

 The city is located on the parallel 27–29' north latitude and the meridian 109-59' west longitude.
 With an altitude above sea level of 40.8 m in the city center.

 It is located in the south of the State of Sonora, 50 km from the coast of the Sea of Cortez and 100 km from the Sierra Madre Occidental, is also 240 km from Hermosillo, the capital of the State; and 530 km from the border with the United States.

 Climate

-Ciudad Obregón has a steppe climate (Köppen BWh) featuring long, extremely hot summers and short, mild winters with cold mornings.
+Ciudad Obregón has a steppe climate (Köppen BSh) featuring long, extremely hot summers and short, mild winters with cold mornings.
 Summer temperatures frequently reach 40 C or more, with overnight lows greater than 24 C and sometimes reaching 30 C. Sunny skies and clear nights can be expected throughout the year.
 Many severe thunderstorms with strong winds and sandstorms reach the region in summer.
 Rainfall is scarce but it is more prominent in the summer.
 In the winter, daytime temperatures can be hotter than 26 C but at night the temperature can fall to 2 C. Snow in Ciudad Obregón is nonexistent, but hailstorms can occur during cold fronts.

 The extreme temperatures recorded in the box below between 1939 and 2016 were recorded at the Downtown Station of Ciudad Obregón, Sonora.